-Cleared by the jury at Leeds Crown Court six months ago, Bronson says he is enjoying a new lease of life at HMP Woodhill, Milton Keynes.
+Cleared by the jury, Bronson says he is enjoying a new lease of life at HMP Woodhill, Milton Keynes.

 His focus is now on persuading the Parole Board that he is finally safe to be released back into the community before he is 70-years-old.

 He said: “Ever since that day in Leeds court my life’s turned around for the better.